commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 It may be that by failing one or more transactions the tokens are not sufficient to execute the transaction.

-Send more funds to your `<your pub addr creator val>` and repeat the validator creation transaction
+Send more funds to your `<CREATOR ADDRESS>` and repeat the validator creation transaction

 ### DB errors